SokPhanith/tf1_tensorrt_image_classification_jetson_nano/README.md

 		--output_file=inceptionv1/inception_v1_inf_graph.pb

-!!Note: If you exporting with resnetv1 or vgg-net you must set labels_offset=1 because that model convert from original caffe model to tensorflow1 model like:
+**Note:** If you exporting with resnetv1 or vgg-net you must set labels_offset=1 because that model convert from original caffe model to tensorflow1 model like:

  	python3 TF-models/research/slim/export_inference_graph.py \